Liberal Arts & Professional Studies

 - argumentation theory

-In addition, courses are offered in the history of philosophy, continental thought, logic, language, law and other traditional areas.
+In addition, courses are offered in the history of philosophy, continental thought, logic, philosophy of law and other traditional areas.

 Philosophical skills are applicable in any area where arguments are important, not just in the realms of abstract speculation.
 They are particularly useful when you are writing essays, since you are expected to make a case for your conclusions rather than simply assert them.